 It is advised that individuals 65 or older as well as those with pre-existing medical conditions should continue to stay home whenever possible.

 WHAT'S OPEN IN TEXAS?

-Many travel-related activities are open in some capacity including hotels, restaurants, state parks, Guadalupe Mountains National Park, beaches, retailers, zoos, aquariums, amusement parks, water parks, natural caverns, museums, campgrounds and more.
-Select attractions, including some beaches, have closed or are offering limited access.
-Bars and rafting/tubing operations are currently closed.
-Big Bend National Park is temporarily closed.
+Many travel-related activities are open in some capacity including hotels, restaurants, state parks, beaches, retailers, zoos, aquariums, amusement parks, water parks, natural caverns, museums, campgrounds and more.
+As of Oct.
+14, bars can resume in-person service at 50 percent capacity in certain counties.
+Big Bend National Park and Guadalupe Mountains National Park are partially open with limitations on overnight lodging.
 Be sure to check all intended destinations and attractions prior to visitation as restrictions may change.